Millwall Park Viaduct

 The project hopes to provide a large extension to the roof with a new connecting stair tower, allowing an accessible route to the upper levels while creating a new figure and beacon to the city.
 Details including the meaning stair within the large gallery space are made in a vocabulary of thin cast iron metalwork to accentuate these fragments against the existing building, to be clearly read as something new.

-We have recently been awarded planning for a small photographer's studio, nestled in a wooded garden.
-The project offers a tall gallery-like space connected with large openings to the surroundings.
+EBBA have designed a small photographer's studio, nestled in a wooded garden.
+The building offers a tall gallery-like space that serves for both studio and domestic activities.
+The interior is defined by the construction of the building, connected with large openings to the surroundings.
 It's main elevation is clad in timber and ceramic tiles that have a rough texture like the bark of the trees on the site.

 An investigation into new housing typologies has resulted in a series of three main house types, offering volumous, adaptable and well connected living spaces, each prioritising alternative ways for planning and maximising the use of the home.
 As a blueprint for new developments the three typologies can support a diverse range of semi detached and terraced housing types.
 To promote flexible living ideas and accessibility, bedrooms are located at ground level, which allows upper levels to be reconfigurable while making better connections between the primary living spaces - kitchen/living room/dining - as well as prioritising views out to the landscape.